-In addition, the purpose of the Chairman of the Joint Chiefs of Staff Instruction (CJCSI) 3170.01 (current version) in concert with the Manual for the Operation of the Joint Capabilities Integration and Development System (JCIDS) (current version) is to establish the policies and procedures of the JCIDS, which directly support the DoD acquisition process and hence has WBS implications.
+In addition, the purpose of the Chairman of the Joint Chiefs of Staff Instruction (CJCSI) 5123.01H (current version) in concert with the Manual for the Operation of the Joint Capabilities Integration and Development System (JCIDS) (current version) is to establish the policies and procedures of the JCIDS, which directly support the DoD acquisition process and hence has WBS implications.

 The Program WBS and Contract WBS aid in documenting the work effort necessary to produce and maintain architectural products in a system life cycle.
 The DoD Architecture Framework (DoDAF) (current version) defines a common approach for DoD architecture description development, presentation, and integration for warfighting operations and business operations and processes.
 Finally, the Defense Acquisition Guidebook (DAG) is a source of best practices and includes numerous references to the use of a WBS.

-- 1.3 What Does a WBS Accomplish?
-The following will discuss Applications, Benefits, and Challenges with regard to the WBS. - 1.3.1 Applications.
+1.3 What Does a WBS Accomplish?
+The following will discuss Applications, Benefits, and Challenges with regard to the WBS.

+1.3.1 Applications.
 This Standard addresses two fundamental and interrelated WBS structures: (1) the Program WBS and (2) the Contract WBS (including flow-down reporting requirements).

-The Program WBS provides a framework for specifying program objectives.
-Each WBS element provides logical summary levels for assessing technical accomplishments, for supporting the required event-based technical reviews, and for measuring cost and schedule performance.
-The WBS defines the program in terms of hierarchically-related, product-oriented elements and includes "other Government" elements (for example, Program Office Operations, Manpower, Government Furnished Equipment (GFE), and Government Testing).
-It represents the entire program from the Government Program Manager's responsibility.
+The Program WBS provides a Government framework for specifying program objectives.
+Each WBS element provides logical summary levels for assessing technical accomplishments, for supporting the required eventbased technical reviews, and for measuring cost and schedule performance.
+The Program WBS defines the entire program in terms of hierarchically-related, product-oriented elements and includes, for example, Program Office Operations, Government System Engineering, Manpower, Government Furnished Equipment (GFE), and Government Testing (i.e., System Test and Evaluation - as defined in Appendix M).
+It represents the entire program ranging from the Government Program Manager's responsibilities to those elements of program that the contractor is made responsible to execute in support of the Program Manager via contract awards.
 There is only one Program WBS.

-The Contract WBS is the Government approved WBS for program reporting purposes and includes all program elements (for example, hardware, software, services, data, or facilities), which are the contractor's responsibility.
-It includes the contractor's discretionary extension to lower levels, in accordance with Government direction and the contract Statement of Work (SOW).
-Depending on the program, there may be multiple Contract WBSs if there is more than one prime contractor.
+The Contract (and Subcontract) WBS is the Government-approved WBS for program reporting purposes and includes all program elements (for example, hardware, software, services, data, or facilities) which are the contractor's responsibility to execute in support of the Program Manager.
+It includes the contractor's discretionary extension of the WBS to lower levels, in accordance with Government concurrence, and as required by the contract Statement of Work (SOW) or Performance Work Statement (PWS).
+Depending on the program, there may be multiple Contract WBSs if there is more than one prime contractor or contract.

 The WBS is defined, developed, and maintained throughout the system life cycle based on a disciplined application of the systems engineering process.
 The goal is to develop a WBS that defines the logical relationship among all program elements to a specific reporting level of indenture that does not constrain the contractor's ability to define or manage the program and resources.
-However, if the Government considers some program elements to be high-cost, high-risk, high technical, and/or special interest, the system may be defined to a lower level of the WBS for those elements only; this is reasonable if the product-oriented logical extension is maintained.
+However, if the Government considers some program elements to be high-cost, high-risk, highly technical, and/or special interest, the system may be defined to a lower level of the WBS for those elements; this is reasonable if the product-oriented logical extension is maintained.
 The contractor should extend all other elements to the level and form based on the way they are planning to develop, produce, and manage the system.